Guide

 Number keys on the remote.
 Unlike a Roku or Apple TV remote, the Xumo voice remote has a numeric keypad.
 You can type a channel number to jump directly to it, the same way you would on a cable remote.

 Voice search across apps.
 Holding the microphone button and saying a show or movie name searches across the apps installed on the box, not just within Spectrum TV.
+Voice handles finding and opening content, not playback.
+You can ask it to open an app or pull up a title, but pausing, stopping, and rewinding still happen from the buttons on the remote.

 Smaller and quieter than a cable box.
 The Xumo Stream Box measures about 3.75 by 3.75 by 0.75 inches and has no fan.